javaseeds/micronaut-validation-demo/README.md

 # Micronaut Validation Demo

-This demo will show how to build out and fully unit test simple code build with in Micronaut v.1.2.6 using the new Validation framework it now has.
+This demo will show how to build out and fully unit test simple code build with in Micronaut v.1.2.6 using the new Validation framework provided by Micronaut.
 <https://docs.micronaut.io/latest/guide/index.html#beanValidation>

-It will not be using Hibernate's Validation framework.
+It will **not** be using Hibernate's Validation framework.

 Many of the standard validation rules will be shown including in the unit test why they "failed"